-- Promote a culture where every Bemidji State University Alumni Association (BSUAA) employee, - Promote alumni participation in, and support for, BSU Foundation's Lakeside fund. - Increase opportunities for alumni to communicate with the university and each other through traditional, electronic, social and emerging media.
+- Promote a culture where every Bemidji State University Alumni Association (BSUAA) employee, student, volunteer and partner understands and advances the BSUAA and BSU brand missions. - Promote alumni participation in, and support for, BSU Foundation's Lakeside fund. - Increase opportunities for alumni to communicate with the university and each other through traditional, electronic, social and emerging media.